mathenz/goffy/README.md

 ```
 go install github.com/mathenz/goffy@latest
 ```
-> If you installed a version earlier than the latest one (v1.1.1), replace "latest" with "v1.1.1" in the previous command.
+> If a version earlier than the latest one (v1.1.1) was installed, replace "latest" with "v1.1.1" in the previous command.

 ## Usage

-#### Download music to desktop
+#### Download music to your local machine
 ```
 goffy [option] [url] -d [path/to/musicfolder/]
 ```
-#### Download music to mobile device
+#### Download music to your mobile device
 ```
-goffy [option] [url] -m
+goffy -m [option] [url]
 ```

-In case you want to download multiple tracks from a text file, simply change ```[url]``` to ```[path/to/file.txt]```.
+In case you want to download multiple tracks from a text file, simply change ```[url]``` to ```[path/to/songs.txt]```
 > To correctly read all tracks from a text file, place the URL of each track on its own line.

 ### Options

 ```
--p    download a playlist
+-p,  download a playlist
--a    download an album
+-a,  download an album
--t    download a single track
+-t,  download a single track
--f    download multiple tracks from a text file
+-f,  download multiple tracks from a text file
 ```
 #### On mobile devices?
 How does it work?

 Very simple.
-When you set the mobile platform flag (```-m```), the music will be stored in a temporary directory on the host machine, then that folder is compressed and presented at the address ```<YOUR_HOSTMACHINE_IP>:8080```.
+The music will be stored in a temporary directory on the local machine, then that folder is compressed and presented at the address ```<YOUR_HOSTMACHINE_IP>:8080```.
 You, from your mobile device, will access from the browser and get the music.
-Afterwards, both the temporary folder and the .zip file will be deleted.
+Afterwards, both the temporary folder and the zip file will be deleted.

 ### Examples

-- If you want to save the music on your desktop machine:
+- If you want to save the music on your local machine:
    >
    ```
    goffy -p https://open.spotify.com/playlist/37i9dQZF1EIh4XfqZs7jCB?si=5855691d6a874444 -d /path/to/musicfolder/